School of Languages, Cultures, and World Affairs

 Literature in Translation: A Foreign Literature

 Study of selected works, representing major literary periods and genres, which illuminate another language and culture or era of a shared human condition (e.g. LTFR 250 Francophone Literature in Translation).

 Study of selected works by an author whose influence is felt in the world at large (e.g. LTRS 350 Dostoyevsky).

 A study of selected works by major authors representing different cultures with emphasis on common themes as viewed from the perspectives of these writers.

 Teacher Education Program:

-After declaration of a major in Classics, French, German, or Spanish, students interested in teacher certification in foreign language must meet with the director of certification and clinical practice, School of Education, Health, and Human Performance, 843.953.5613.
+After declaration of a major in Classics, French, German, or Spanish, students interested in teacher licensure in foreign language must meet with the director of licensure and clinical practice, School of Education, Health, and Human Performance, 843.953.5613.
 Students should apply for acceptance into this program no later than the second semester of their sophomore year.

 Candidates in all languages must meet with Dr. Shawn Morrison, 404 J.C.
 Long Building, firstname.lastname@example.org, for additional information as soon as possible.
 Requirements include admission to and successful completion of the approved Teacher Education Program, passing score on PRAXIS II World Language Content Exam, passing score on the Praxis II Principles of Learning and Teaching exam, and, for majors in French, German, and Spanish, passing an oral proficiency interview with a rating of "Advanced Low."